wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 When a request hits a first-use block, there are two cases.
 The first case happens if the block is in dirty state in the coherence controller, indicating that a peer cache of the requesting cache must have already written to the block and hence have the most up-to-date data.
+In this case, the LLC acts as a normal coherence controller, which forwards the request to the current owner of the block, and downgrades the block to shared state.
+Note that in this process, the block will also be written back to the LLC as part of the ownership transfer process.
+The LLC will not be bypassed, since it is the second time the block is referenced, which implies that the block should actually be cached.
+The LLC will therefore allocate an entry for the block being written back, by evicting another block, and add the block into the replacement chain.

+instead of providing data from the LLC, the request is treated as a miss due to lack of cached data,